Sixth Form » Pastoral Structure

 In addition to the support outlined above our tutors deliver our 'ACTIVE6 programme', which is designed to educate our students about a range of issues such as study skills, careers, good physical and mental health.
 Additionally, the afternoon registration programme involves students in teambuilding activities, debates, mentoring, current affairs and inter form competitions.
 All of which helps to build relationships within our community and develop students as well-rounded individuals.

-In addition to their form tutor, students will be led by their Achievement Co-ordinator.
-Mr Tucker and Mr Christo are Achievement Co-ordinators for Year 12 and Year 13 respectively; bringing a wealth of experience in guiding students on both an academic and personal level.
+In addition to their form tutor, students will be led by Achievement Co-ordinator Mr Christo (Year 13) and Acting Achievement Co-ordinator Miss Horsler (Year 12); bringing a wealth of experience in guiding students on both an academic and personal level.

 Our tutors and Achievement Co-ordinators work closely with Mrs McNamara, the Sixth Form’s specialist Learning Mentor, and Mr Stephens, both of whom are trained to deal with a variety of more personal, social and emotional student issues in confidence.
 Mr Stephens also acts as our Oxbridge and Russell Group co-ordinator – providing highly bespoke guidance for students wishing to pursue applications to these universities.